-The NCC TA team helped communities plan for a more resilient future in light of major economic shocks at their local energy plant.
+The TA Team helped communities plan for a more resilient future in light of major economic shocks at their local energy plant.
 These services were provided at no cost to communities.
 As we close out this project, we want to say thank you for lending your time, energy, and expertise to make this one of the most interactive, educational, and successful projects we have completed to date.

 While our grant period is over, the work continues.
 We at the Nuclear Decommissioning Collaborative (NDC), Smart Growth America (SGA), The Center for Creative Land Recycling (CCLR), and the NADO Research Foundation (NADO RF) want to stay in touch and continue to provide services to the communities that need it.